liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 It shifted from an indifferent and dry tone to a cooler, more controlled one, with a touch of warmth aimed at making it easier to listen to.

-Musica: \[The half-elf's participation in the Royal Selection, I have no idea what she or her supporters are doing, but from our perspective, all we can say is that it's just an obnoxious display.\]
+Musica: \[The half-elf's participation in the Royal Selection, I've no idea what she or her supporters are doin', but from our perspective, all we can say is that it's just an obnoxious display.\]

 Roswaal: \[I also agree that I don't know what her supporters are